PrinciplesDotDev/principles/murphys-law.md

   * Use automatic testing to find defects
   * Avoid duplication and manual tasks, so you don't forget necessary changes.
   * Use polymorphism instead of repeated switch statements
-  * Use the exact mechanisms wherever reasonably possible
-  * Use consistent naming and models throughout the design
+  * Use consistent naming throughout the design

 ## History